How to Buy Revolut Stock: Pre-IPO, IPO, and Post-IPO

 Pre-IPO investment platforms may offer Revolut stock as early employees and other investors seek to liquidate shares before the Revolut IPO.

-Accredited investors may access shares directly, provided they are registered on the platform and receive notifications about their availability.
+Accredited investors in the U.S. may access shares directly or through an SPV, provided they are registered pre-IPO platforms such as Hiive, EquityZen, or Augment, and receive notifications about their availability.

 If shares become available, expect to pay at least a $10,000 investment minimum.
 It’s free to sign up for data and deal alerts.

-Non-accredited investors can sidestep the SEC requirements and own pre-IPO companies via venture capital funds targeted to retail investors.
+Non-accredited investors invest in pre-IPO companies via venture capital funds targeted to retail investors.

-The Fundrise Innovation Fund (review) is the most promising of these funds for patient, long-term investors.
-The Fund owns multiple pre-IPO starts for an added layer of diversification.
+Fundrise Venture (review) is the most accessible of these funds for patient, long-term investors, holding multiple pre-IPO startups for an added layer of diversification.

 Fundrise intends to grow this portfolio slowly and aims to offer investors long-term returns that outpace the stock market.